CGreen789/ToDoListApp/README.md

 This week was a challenging week as React was a new concept to us all, but we embraced the challenge and worked as well as we could to create our working MVP on Friday.

+This app is a simple to-do list app that allows you to add items to a list, mark them when complete and delete them from the list.

 I enjoyed the process, and I'm going to add some more functionality to the app over time.
 I'd like to:
 [ ] Change the colour scheme
 [ ] Improve the CSS of the app